Tierra Bella Century

-Well, maybe it was just as well the Tierra Bella was sold out before you could register… turned out to be kind of a wild day.
-On top of the morning rain and some rather strong afternoon winds, this is what happened to me:
+It was just as well the Tierra Bella was sold out before you could register… turned out to be kind of a wild day.
+On top of the morning rain and some rather strong afternoon winds, this is what happened:

 - I get to the start late because I didn’t have my act together and instead of packing the night before, I packed my car on Saturday morning… this plus being rather slow in putting my bike together caused me to start 45 minutes later than I had planned.